Do Physical Activity And Diet Apps Improve The Health Of Users?

 Getty/MoMo Productions

-Do health apps work?
+Do health and fitness apps work?

 Based on the information provided by participants, the most significant impact of diet and physical activity apps occurred for individuals who used them frequently over an extended period.
 When app users met goals and experienced success using the apps, their confidence and motivation increased.